Fethard, County Tipperary: Economy

 According to Tipperary County Council's 2017 "Settlement Plan for Fethard", the economy and employment within the town are "linked deeply with the heritage of the Town, the surrounding agricultural hinterlands and the equine industry".
 Heritage tourism marketing for the area focuses on the town's medieval defensive walls and the area's association with horse-racing and breeding.

 Sport

 The town is also known in the thoroughbred horse racing industry as the home of Coolmore Stud and of the stables of Michael "Mouse" Morris.
 McCarthy's Hotel was the home of Dick McCarthy, a professional jockey of the early 20th century, who rode Savernake in the 1930 Grand National.

 Fethard GAA Club plays at Fethard GAA Park, formerly known as the Barrack Field.
 The club holds 21 senior county Gaelic football titles, more than any other team in the county.

+Fethard Town Park, a multipurpose sport campus of 26 acres, holds full-size floodlit 4G and grass pitches, dressing rooms, a gym, café, a walking track, car park and community pavilion.

 Transport

-The Thurles-Clonmel bus route, operated by Bernard Kavanagh & Sons/The Shamrock Bus Company, serves Fethard.
+The Thurles-Clonmel bus route, operated by Bernard Kavanagh & Sons, serves Fethard.

-The nearest station is Clonmel railway station, approximately 13 kilometres away.
+The nearest train stations include Clonmel railway station (approximately 13 kilometres away) and Thurles railway station (approximately 30 kilometres from Fethard).